 extreme thirst, blurred vision, fatigue, unexplained weight loss, and

 hunger.
-Slow healing and recurring vaginal, bladder, and skin infections
+Slow healing and recurring vulval, bladder, and skin infections

 may occur, and tingling or numbness in hands or feet.
 Important: Type 2

 diabetics may go for years without symptoms -- increasing the risk of